 Most people reach out to friends, fellow workers, and family.

 Do you have to ride 150 miles?

 No. If you want to ride a distance other than 150 miles, you can.
-However, you must inform us of your intention and plans – in other words – how far you will be riding.
-In addition, we do not provide a shuttle service, so you would have to make the necessary arrangements.
+We do not provide a shuttle service, so you would have to make the necessary arrangements.